JohnnyTeutonic/tinyllama.cpp/README.md

 This codebase supports inference for Llama 2 architecture models (including TinyLlama variants) using Safetensors model format as well as GGUF format.

-The GGUF format support includes loading models with various tensor types such as BF16, FP16, FP32, and Q8_0.
-Nominal support for Q4_K and Q6_K quantization types is also present, though Q8_0 is the most extensively tested quantized format in this project.
+The GGUF format support includes loading models with various tensor types such as BF16, FP16, FP32, and the quantised types: Q4_K_M, Q6_K and Q8_0.

 ## Features

 *   Pure C++ inference core (CPU-based).
 *   Optional CUDA backend for GPU acceleration.
-*   Support for both safetensors and GGUF format.
+*   Support for both safetensors and GGUF formats.
 *   Python bindings
 *   Built-in web server (`cpp-httplib`) for easy interaction via a web UI.
 *   Minimal external dependencies managed via CMake.